Skip navigation

 1. Chattooga County, Georgia on or after March 25, 2017 but prior to July 20, 2017 are ineligible.

-1. Egg products derived from eggs originating from the State of Illinois that are shipped on or after December 15, 2022 are ineligible.
+1. Egg products derived from eggs originating from the State of Illinois that are shipped on or after December 15, 2022, but prior to November 1, 2023, are ineligible.
 Eggs products that are heat-treated to a temperature of 70°C or above are exempt from this restriction.

 1. Dubois County, Indiana on or after January 15, 2016 but prior to May 1, 2016 are ineligible.